TALISMAN: DIGITAL 5th EDITION MANUAL

 7. From this screen you will also access expansions for the game and the relevant deck editor under ‘DECKS’.
 Any expansions you own can be switched on here by pressing the 'SELECT' button on each expansion.

-8. To edit a deck, press the ‘DECKS’ button on each relevant component of the game, for Core Game to Expansions.
+8. To edit a deck, press the ‘DECKS’ button on each relevant component of the game, for Base Game to Expansions.
 From this screen you can ‘CREATE’, ‘DELETE’ and ‘RENAME’ your custom decks.
 Press ‘CREATE’ to make a new deck, then press the ‘QUILL ICON’ to start the process.
 The deck that you are working on will be active by default.

 9. The different card categories are named on the left and if the ‘EYE ICON’ is active, those cards will appear on the right.
 When editing it is useful to turn the card categories on and off to make it easier to navigate.